knpuniversity/php-beginner-series/knpu/episode3/limiting-results.rst

         VALUES
         (1, 'Chew Barka', 'Bichon', '2 years', 8, 'The park, The pool ...', 'pet1.png');

-Cool.
-So the ``TRUNCATE`` query empties the ``pet`` table.
+Cool. ``TRUNCATE`` is the mysql keyword you use when you want to empty a table.
+It's handy when you're developing - but try not to use this on the production database, you'd probably end up in the dog house.
 After that, we just have a bunch of INSERT queries.
 Copy the contents.
 Now open up PHPMyAdmin, click the SQL tab and paste it in there.
 And voila!
 We've got 4 pets.

 .. tip::